sayantansinha/gcu-capstone-pricing-engine/README.md

 _**Note**: The app is designed to run locally for now, with plans to deploy on a cloud platform like AWS in future.

+### Limitations and Future Work
+While the Pricing & Licensing Insights application provides a robust and modular framework for licensing price estimation, several limitations remain that offer opportunities for future enhancement.
+The current implementation relies on a streamlined dataset and controlled modeling assumptions, which may limit generalizability when applied to larger, heterogeneous licensing catalogs.
+Additionally, the pricing model is trained using a single algorithmic approach, and expanding this to include model comparison, hyperparameter tuning, or ensemble strategies could improve predictive accuracy.
+System monitoring is functional but could be extended with automated drift detection, retraining triggers, and enhanced test coverage.
+Finally, while the user interface supports all major workflows, additional usability improvements, such as, scenario-based wizards, guided tooltips, or role-specific dashboards, could enhance accessibility for non-technical stakeholders.